International Center for Higher Education Research (INCHER)

 34109 Kassel, Germany

-Christian Johann Schmid has been a Postdoctoral Fellow at the International Centre for Higher Education Research (INCHER) since April 2019.
-He is the new coordinator of the research area “Academic Change.”
+Christian Johann Schmid has been a Senior Researcher at the International Centre for Higher Education Research (INCHER) since April 2019.
+He is the coordinator of the Research Area “Academic Change.”

 In 2007, Christian finished his Master’s studies (with Honors) in sociology at LMU Munich with his thesis on the organizational culture of outlaw motorcycle clubs.
 In 2008, he transferred to the Chair of Organizational Studies, Continuing Education and Social Management at the TU Dortmund University, where he worked on several consecutive research projects that were funded by the German Research Association (DFG) and the German Federal Ministry for Education and Research (BMBF).
 In this position, Christian studied the effects of managerial(ist) university governance on academic practice.
 His findings have been published in leading (inter)national journals and edited volumes.
 In 2016, he finished his award-winning doctoral thesis, in which he concludes his prior empirical research with a general theory about the social organization of (dis)interested behavior.